aviel207/Final_Project/README.md

 * The "Documents" folder - the documents folder contains the algorithm report submitted as one of the algorithm proposals for the NIST SHA-3 hashing standard competition, the project reports, the project report submitted to the competition on behalf of Xilinx-AMD and the information pages of the basys3 development kit.

-* The "MD6_CF_hardware" folder – the design files folder of the algorithm implemented in hardware containing the source files, the mem files, the compilation file, the XDC file, and the test bench files.
+* The "MD6_CF_hardware" folder â€“ the design files folder of the algorithm implemented in hardware containing the source files, the mem files, the compilation file, the XDC file, and the test bench files.

-* The "MD6_CF_prototype" folder – a folder containing the initial design of the compression function.
+* The "MD6_CF_prototype" folder â€“ a folder containing the initial design of the compression function.

-* The "MD6_CF_PAR_MODE" folder – a folder containing a hardware implementation of the MD6 algorithm in parallel operation mode with two compression functions.
+* The "MD6_CF_PAR_MODE" folder â€“ a folder containing a hardware implementation of the MD6 algorithm in parallel operation mode with two compression functions.

-* The "MD6_Operating_Modes" folder – a folder containing the planning of the algorithm's operating modes.
+* The "MD6_Operating_Modes" folder â€“ a folder containing the planning of the algorithm's operating modes.

-* The "MD6_CF_software" folder – a folder containing the software implementation of the MD6 algorithm with one compression function.
+* The "MD6_CF_software" folder â€“ a folder containing the software implementation of the MD6 algorithm with one compression function.

-* The "Executable_files" folder – a folder containing the executable files for the hardware implementation, hardware design verification activation on the development kit and hardware design verification on the ModelSim simulation.
+* The "Executable_files" folder â€“ a folder containing the executable files for the hardware implementation, hardware design verification activation on the development kit and hardware design verification on the ModelSim simulation.

 # Implementation of the algorithm on the board: